Deer Rules & Regulations

 Deer Quota Program (DQP)

 Deer quotas are issued to qualifying land owners or lessees statewide who complete and submit an application along with a $50 fee prior to July 1.
 This program is generally better suited for landowners or lessees with large acreages.
-Under the DQP, a quota of antlerless deer tags is issued to a particular tract of land based on criteria including; density of the local deer population, condition of the local deer population, the size of the tract of land, presence of agriculture or agricultural damage, and the overall deer management objectives of the owner.
+Under the DQP, a quota of antlerless deer tags are issued to a particular tract of land based on criteria including; density of the local deer population, condition of the local deer population, the size of the tract of land, presence of agriculture or agricultural damage, and the overall deer management objectives of the owner.
 Participants in the DQP also have the option of receiving a quota for antlered bucks.
 Buck quotas are based on the average number of acres per buck harvested as reported by program participants in the county in recent years.